Paternity Establishment is Important!

 Affidavit of Parentage:

 Right after your baby is born, you can encourage the father to start the paternity process by signing the Affidavit of Parentage while you are still in the hospital.
 This action will allow the father’s name to be placed on the birth certificate.
 You can also take the form home with you, complete it and send it back to the Division of Vital Records.
 If you choose to take the form home, each parent must sign the Affidavit in the presence of a notary public.
-You may contact the Maryland Department of Health & Mental Hygiene/Division of Vital Records at 410-764-3182 to request an Affidavit.
+You may contact the Maryland Department of Health & Mental Hygiene/Division of Vital Records at 410-764-3182 to request an Affidavit, Or download from the link below.
 You can establish paternity using an Affidavit up until your child’s 18th birthday.

 Signing the Affidavit is your choice.
 Once it is signed, it becomes a legal finding of paternity.
 An Affidavit of Parentage cannot be executed if the mother was married at the time of conception or birth of the child.
 An Affidavit should not be executed unless the mother is sure that there is only one possible father of the child.
 Keep in mind that before signing the Affidavit, the person named as the father has the right to request a genetic test or consult an attorney.
 You can sign the Affidavit even if you are under the age of eighteen without getting permission from an adult or legal guardian.
 You may want to seek the advice of a parent or legal guardian before signing this form.